 This blog post is intended to keep you up to date on the happenings of the Board of School Trustees of the Community School Corporation of Southern Hancock County’s meetings.
-Please read below for a recap of the board’s two meetings on August 12th, 2019.
+Please read below for a recap of the board’s regular meeting on November 11th, 2019.

 Monday’s meeting began with the recognition of two CSCSHC students and two CSCHSC teachers.
 Hancock County Lilly Scholarship finalists Ben Blachly and Emma Nobbe were recognized by the board.

 CSCSHC teachers Darlene Seifert and Mark Blachly were recognized for their selection as the AP TIP-IN Science Teacher of the Year and Math Teacher of the Year awards.

 Seven donations and grants were approved at Monday’s meeting.
 CSCSHC was awarded the Health Recovery Navigator Grant in the amount of $2,500.
 This grant money will be used for support and education of mental health and substance use.
 Michelle Epple at BWE was awarded a $500 music grant from the Riley Festival Association.
 Melanie Nobbe at NPJH was awarded a $360 Forum Foundation Educator Grant.
 Brandon and Jennifer Wilson donated $100 to the NPJH Band.
 Chris and Michelle Bloomer also donated $100 to the NPJH Band.
 Brian and Jenny Thorpe donated $150 to also to go the NPJH Band.

 Assistant Superintendent Bob Yoder presented the district’s 2020 Expenditure Goals, which were approved the board.
 The board is required by law to approve these goals, which include a goal of maintaining or improving Education Fund expenditures, lowering the percentage of money transferred from the Education Fund to the Operations Fund, and assuring that revenue exceeds expenditures.